-Our cybersecurity response program is designed to help keep your financial information safe and is intended to comply with applicable federal and state laws.
+Our cybersecurity program is designed to help keep your personal information safe and is intended to comply with applicable federal and state laws.

 Our security promise

-We are committed to keeping your financial information secure.
+We are committed to keeping your personal information secure.
 Please know that:

 - We will never call or email you to ask you for your login credentials.

 - If you receive a suspicious message, don’t click any of the links or respond with personal information.
 Report suspicious emails to email@example.com

 - If you identify suspicious account activity notify us immediately by sending an email to AscensusFraud@ascensus.com

 - During our conversation we will likely ask that you forward any suspicious materials to us and that you answer a few questions to help us address the situation.

 Safeguarding your information and online transactions requires appropriate technologies and technical controls.
 We use the following methods to help keep your online transactions and personal information safe and secure.

 It all begins with our security culture, where protecting data is a daily focus.
 All our associates are required to complete annual security-related training, and we have daily reinforcement of the need to protect confidential data.
 Our business operations and information technology groups include teams whose sole focus is the protection of your data.